 - Could the financial community and its duties to prevent laundering of illegally acquired funds play a more active role in the fight against corruption?

-For more information on the project, please contact Sara Blackwell, ICAR’s Legal and Policy Coordinator, at firstname.lastname@example.org.
+For more information on the project, please contact Sarah McGrath, ICAR’s Legal & Policy Director, at firstname.lastname@example.org.